-The Law Library and staff provide law students with extensive research services and study facilities.
-The new law library entrance is on the 2L level of the Redstone Building adjacent to the Fineman circulation area, reserve collections and reference desk.
-Access to the Pappas Reading Room is through the new circulation area.
-The new third floor library area of the Redstone building houses additional reading rooms, library research instructional classrooms and student printing (MyPrint).
-The Law Annex in the basement of Mugar Library houses legal treatises, as well as foreign and international legal materials, and provides additional study space.
+The Law Libraries and staff provide law students with extensive research services and study facilities.
+The law library entrance and access to the Pappas Reading Room are on the 2L level of the Redstone Building adjacent to the Fineman circulation area, reserve collections, and the reference desk.
+The third floor library area of the Redstone building houses additional reading rooms, library research instructional classrooms and student printing (MyPrint).

-Users who need assistance to access or retrieve materials from the law library collections should visit or contact the Fineman circulation desk located on the second floor of the Law School at 765 Commonwealth Ave, 617/353-3151.
+Users who need assistance to access or retrieve materials from the law library collections, including closed stacks held in the law library Annex should visit or contact the Fineman circulation desk located on the second floor of the Law School at 765 Commonwealth Ave, 617/353-3151.